LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 `$lbh-assets-path` should be set to the publicly accessibly path to your assets.
 By default, it's `/assets`.

 If you're running your Sass through a bundler like Parcel or Webpack, you can set it to a location inside `node_modules`, and the assets will be copied over into your production build.
-One of these values is normally enough:
+One of these values normally works:

 ```scss
 $lbh-asset-path: "~lbh-frontend/lbh/assets";
 $lbh-asset-path: "node_modules/lbh-frontend/lbh/assets";
 ```

 Create React App [requires the first syntax](https://create-react-app.dev/docs/adding-a-sass-stylesheet/), but some frameworks will prefer the second.
 Check our [starter kits](https://design-system.hackney.gov.uk/tutorials/production) for examples.

 If you're not uing a bundler, you'll need to take extra steps: